 “We’ve known for some time that there is a clear association between the quality of people’s diets and their risk for depression,” Professor Felice Jacka, Director of Deakin’s Food and Mood Centre, said in a release.
 “However, this is the first randomised controlled trial to directly test whether improving diet quality can actually treat clinical depression.”

-Researchers determined that those in the dietary group showed a significant decrease in depression symptoms compared to the other group.
+Researchers say those in the dietary group showed a significant decrease in depression symptoms compared to the other group.
 In fact, a third of the dietary group participants even met criteria for remission of their disorder, while just 8 percent in the social group had such results.

 “These results were not explained by changes in physical activity or body weight, but were closely related to the extent of dietary change,” Jacka said.
 “Those who adhered more closely to the dietary program experienced the greatest benefit to their depression symptoms.”